GjjvdBurg/SyncRNG/README.md

 ### R: User defined RNG

-R allows the user to define a custom random number generator, which is then used for the common ``runif`` and ``rnorm`` functions in R. This has also been implemented in SyncRNG as of version 1.3.0.
+R allows the user to define a custom random number generator, which is then used for the common ``runif`` function in R. This has also been implemented in SyncRNG as of version 1.3.0.
 To enable this, run:

 ```r
 > library(SyncRNG)